Vietnam.vn - Nền tảng quảng bá Việt Nam

 When your child reaches a certain age, he or she begins to think about marriage, a major life event.

-Love is one thing, but it takes a long journey for both of them to get married.
+Love is one thing, but it takes a long journey for both to get married.
 Many parents often brag about their children's love life.
 If their child's lover has good conditions, they will brag about it to everyone.

 Children will also lose freedom in love and relationships because they receive a lot of attention, expectations, and comments from everyone.

-6. Mention your child's plans and dreams.
+6. Mention your child's plans and dreams

 A mother in China asked netizens for their opinions online, saying that she only told her relatives about her daughter's plan to pursue a master's degree.